 The in situ measurements uncertainty is not known for the data we have.
-We explore two assumptions: $\sigma{INSITU}=0.2$ K, a value based from deployment of similar measurement technologies to the ocean, and $\sigma{INSITU}=0.5$ K which would be at the upper end of our expectations for in situ uncertainty.
+We explore two assumptions: $\sigma{\text{INSITU}}=0.2\,$ K, a value based on deployment of similar measurement technologies to the ocean, and $\sigma{\text{INSITU}}=0.5\,$ K which would be at the upper end of our expectations for in situ uncertainty.
 The representativity effect is presently unquantified and we set it to 0 K for the present; neglecting representativity has the tendency to make the LSWT uncertainty look underestimated.

-Lakes_cci products, σ{LSWT}^2 is context sensitive and varies from match to match, which is why the validation approach involves the calculation of the above metric: the distribution of Δ should be a Gaussian distribution with mean equal to 0 and standard deviation equal to 1 when all standard deviations are well estimated and the retrieval is unbiased relative to the in situ and any mean geophysical effect.
-Figure 119 shows the histograms of the uncertainties per quality level where also the fitted Gaussian and the target Gaussian distributions are shown.
-In Figure 119 an in situ uncertainty of 0.2 K has been assumed.
+Lakes_cci products, σ^2{LSWT} is context sensitive and varies from match to match, which is why the validation approach involves the calculation of the above metric: the distribution of Δ should be a Gaussian distribution with mean equal to 0 and standard deviation equal to 1 when all standard deviations are well estimated and the retrieval is unbiased relative to the in situ and any mean geophysical effect.
+Figure 120 shows the histograms of the uncertainties per quality level where also the fitted Gaussian and the target Gaussian distributions are shown.
+In Figure 120 an in situ uncertainty of 0.2 K has been assumed.